xai-foundation/sentry/Development.md

 Google Cloud access to project `xai-watchtower-node` required

-Running a docker container with a `screen` session running the CLI for each runtime.
+Each runtime is in it's own docker container.
+Each container has a `screen` session running that you may connect to in order to interact with the container.

 Currently we have one instance for each network: